Rocket League esports

 The Rocket League Championship Series has been the main international esports league for RL since 2016.

-The 2023-24 Rocket League Esports season will begin with three open qualifiers before the first Major of the year.
-In 2024, the season structure has changed, with the RLCS deciding to have three qualifiers for each of the two Majors, and end with the RLCS World Championship.
-We’ve included a schedule of every upcoming Rocket League tournament with dates and prize-pools announced so far for easy reference.
+The Rocket League Esports season will begin with three open qualifiers before the first Major of the year.
+In 2024, the season structure was changed, with the RLCS deciding to have three qualifiers for each of the two Majors, and end with the RLCS World Championship.
+Since 2025, the RLCS has added in 1v1 Majors and a World Championship for players to compete in.
+We’ve included a schedule of every upcoming Rocket League S-Tier tournament with dates and prize-pools announced so far for easy reference.
 Bookmark this Rocket League schedule to find out when new tournaments are announced.

 Rocket League esports history